-A brick bond is the pattern in which bricks are laid.
+A brick bond is a pattern in which bricks are laid.
 It applies to both brick walls and brick paving for patios and paths, as well as to concrete block and other types of masonry construction.
 There are many different types of brick bonds and each has its own look, installation challenges, and in the case of walls, structural considerations.

 How Brick Bonds Work

-Most brick bonds require bricks (or other masonry units) of the same size, or at least compatible sizes.
-Uniform sizing creates a regular, repeatable pattern that can be applied over any size of area.
+Most brick bonds require bricks (or other masonry units) of the same size or at least compatible sizes.
+Uniform sizing creates a regular, repeatable pattern that can be applied over any size of the area.
 Many bond patterns include some method of interlocking each row of brick (called a course) to the neighboring courses.
 If you stack up bricks in single-file columns, the stacks can easily topple.
 But if you stack them so that the joints are staggered, or are offset, between neighboring courses, the bricks are essentially woven together.
 In this way, the bond adds strength to the construction to make a mortared wall even stronger.
 When using mortar between bricks, keep in mind that the thickness of the mortar is added to the unit size of each brick.

 Common Wall Brick Bonds

 Brick walls may be structural, such as load-bearing walls, or they may be primarily decorative, such as a brick-veneer wall.
 Structural walls require some type of structural bond, while decorative walls may use any bond pattern.
 Here are some of the most traditional and popular brick bonds used for walls: